sushiibot/sushii-image-server/README.md

 [![Build Status](https://travis-ci.org/drklee3/sushii-image-server.svg?branch=master)](https://travis-ci.org/drklee3/sushii-image-server)

 Simple local web server made with [Koa](https://github.com/koajs/koa) and [puppeteer](https://github.com/GoogleChrome/puppeteer) to generate images for [sushii-bot](https://github.com/drklee3/sushii-bot).
 The files directory can be used to serve static files used for HTML screenshots (e.g., JavaScript files).

 ## ⚠ Warning <!-- omit in toc -->

 Don't serve this publicly unless you know the risks.
-Any JavaScript can be ran on the system and local files can be accessed.
+Any JavaScript code can be run on the system and local files can be accessed.

 ## Table of Contents <!-- omit in toc -->